AriFordsham/GHCWiki/trac-interface-customization.md

 Say you want to add a link to a custom stylesheet, and then your own header and footer.
-Save the following content as 'site.html' inside your projects templates directory (each Trac project can have their own site.html), e.g. `/path/to/env/templates/site.html`:
+Save the following content as `site.html` inside your projects `templates/` directory (each Trac project can have their own `site.html`), e.g. `/path/to/env/templates/site.html`:

 ```
 <htmlxmlns="http://www.w3.org/1999/xhtml"xmlns:py="http://genshi.edgewall.org/"py:strip=""><!--!
 Add site-specific style sheet --><headpy:match="head"py:attrs="select('@*')">